fetchai/agents-aea/docs/generic-skills-step-by-step.md

         self._data_for_sale = data_for_sale
 ```

 We initialise the strategy class.
-We are trying to read the strategy variables from the yaml file.
+We are trying to read the strategy variables from the YAML file.
 If this is not possible we specified some default values.

 The following properties and methods deal with different aspects of the strategy.
 Add them under the initialization of the class: